mu-semtech/mu-cache/README.md

 mu-cache
 ================

 The mu-cache provides a distributed caching proxy for JSONAPI like resources.
-The service can be placed in front of microservices which understand the cache’s primitives.
-Microservices can update the mu-cache within their standard request-response cycles or by making REST calls on the mu-cache.
+The service can be placed in front of any microservice which understand the cache’s primitives.
+Microservices can update the mu-cache within their standard request-response cycles or by making REST calls on the mu-cache (REST calls are still under development).

 Motivation
 ----------